KingChampion36/chemistryedu/docs/inorganic-chemistry/periodicity/trends-in-chemical-properties.md

 ---
 title: Periodicity | Trends in chemical properties
+description: There are many patterns and trends in chemical properties which can be observed in the periodic table.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Periodicity | Trends in chemical properties